AnaNSi-research/FederatedLearningBlockchain/README.md

 # Federated Learning on Blockchain with Hospital Peers for Alzheimer's MRI Image Classification
 ## Abstract
-This project is about the application of **federated learning** techniques on a **blockchain**, for learning a model that can be used by hospitals for the classification of MRI images of Alzheimer patients.
-It is based on the ensamble models technique applied in the weight space of neural networks
-(not with different model instances and then just averaging together the scores given as output by the last layer of the neural networks).
-This aims at reducing the **variance** and also the **bias** at the same time, increasing the capacity of the aggregated model to fit the training data and reducing at the same time the difference in performance of the different neural model instances of the hospitals due to the different datasets they have.
-For this purpose the hospitals do not share and upload the datasets on the blockchain for two reasons:
-* security and privacy concernes
-* storage capacity issues

-Thus, they share just the model weights they obtain from each federated learning round.
-Then they upload the weights on the blockchain (actually the weights are stored on IPFS and what is loaded in the blockchain is just the hash of the weights) that will be aggregated together and so on so forth.

 This project focuses on the implementation of **federated learning** techniques within a **blockchain** framework to create a collaborative model for classifying MRI images of Alzheimer's patients.
 The primary objective is to enhance the model's performance by leveraging ensemble models in the weight space of neural networks rather than simply averaging the scores of different model instances.